davidrmiller/neural2d/README.md

 GUI interface<a name="GUI"></a>
 -------------

-The GUI is written in Python 3.x, and requires PyQt4.
+The optional GUI is written in Python 3.x, and requires PyQt4.

 To run the GUI controller, execute: